fbpx

 Once you’ve created a high-quality habitat that holds does, local bucks will want to be on your property during the pre-rut.
 This is because now that your small property supports a doe population there is more opportunity for local bucks to breed.
 With more opportunity to breed locally, they will be less apt to leave in search of does elsewhere.
 This helps hold pre-rutting bucks longer into the rut before they leave in search of does elsewhere.

 Another way to keep bucks on your property a little longer during the pre-rut is by creating mock scrapes.
 Scrapes are used mostly during the pre-rut as a communication hub for deer.
 These hubs are abandoned once the rut kicks in.
 Placing mock scrapes on your property is a great way to keep bucks curious.
 This will keep them checking to see if any does have come into heat.
-Also if bucks are leaving your property during this time, mock scrapes will give them one more reason to come back onto your property.
+Also, if bucks are leaving your property during this time, mock scrapes will give them one more reason to come back onto your property.

 During the rut, bucks, especially mature bucks don’t completely throw caution into the wind.
 They still want to feel safe.
 Creating high-quality habitat that meets all of the requirements stated previously is crucial.
 This is because cruising bucks will prefer to use your property over others if done correctly.